FlorentinaSimlinger/MySmartVocabularyTrainer/README.md

 - testing under timed conditions
 - tracking response time
 - export the database in different formats, such as pdf and excel
+- be able to import data
+- be able to categorize my vocabulary in different categories and display only certain categories which a checkbox
 - make an online version